 - Created detailed wiring diagrams, simplifying designs for engineers and colleagues, which resulted in a 23% reduction in installation errors.

-- Conducted electric load calculation following the completion of high-value projects, preventing 9 instances of overload.
+- Led electrical load calculation after the completion of high-value projects, preventing 9 cases of overloads.

 Before you add any skills, use the cheat sheet every employer leaves behind—the job description.
 Pick out important keywords from the listing since they’re your green lights.